jb-smoker/avxlabs-intravnet/README.md

 ## Prerequisites

-Deployed and configured Aviatrix controller with AWS, Azure, and GCP accounts on-boarded.
+- Deployed and configured Aviatrix controller with AWS, Azure, and GCP accounts on-boarded.
+- Subsciption to [Apache Guacamole packaged by Bitnami](https://aws.amazon.com/marketplace/pp/prodview-qfe3iaudofb5q) in the AWS Marketplace.
+- Service limit of \> 5 EIPs in the AWS region being used.

 ## Example Usage